 You may have already started your process of becoming a permanent resident in the United States, and something went wrong.
 Whether you simply submitted the wrong evidence and paperwork, or you misrepresented your eligibility, the immigration system can quickly turn against you If you need help filing an appeal, or fighting against removal proceedings, your first step should be to find an experienced immigration attorney to look over your case and get you back on the right track.
 Immigration authorities are harsh and immigration forms are complicated.
 Even the tiniest mistakes can affect your immigration benefits and status.

-Whether your immigrant visa expired during your process, or a criminal record caused a rejection, or any other manner of issues, an experienced immigration law firm in New York City can pick up your case at any point and try to repair any damage already done.
-In all cases, they can make sure that proceedings don't get worse once they are working on your case.
+Whether your immigrant visa expired during your process, a criminal record caused a rejection, or any other manner of legal issues, an experienced immigration law firm can pick up your case at any point and try to repair any damage already done.

 How Can an Attorney Help You Get a Green Card?

 Over the past decades, millions of people have immigrated to the United States.
 The process has gotten more complicated as the years go by and can take a long time.
 Obtaining a green card to allow you to live and work in the U.S does come with a lot of challenges.

 Not everyone enjoys the stress of these procedures or knows just how to work their way around things involving government bureaucracy and paperwork.

 Hiring a skilled attorney can help boost your chances of obtaining a green card faster.
 This is because you won’t have to deal with complex immigration matters all by yourself.
 The U.S government might request documents you never thought necessary or don't exist and it can complicate your process.
 Including the possibility of your documents getting misplaced.